PhD. (D.Phil) Politics, University of Oxford (1989)

 Olufemi Vaughan, "The Politics of Global Marginalization," Journal of Asian and African Studies, 29, 3-4,1994, pp. 186-204.

 Olufemi Vaughan, "Les Chefs Traditionnels Face au Pouvior Politique" Politique Africaine, 32, 1988, pp. 44-56.

 Scholarly and Professional Activities

-Associate Editor, Oxford Research Encyclopedia in African History
+Associate editor, Oxford Research Encyclopedia in African History, Oxford University Press

-Member, Advisory Board, Africa Program, Woodrow Wilson International Center for Scholar
+Member, Advisory Board, Africa Program, Woodrow Wilson International Center for Scholars